...

 How Does The Brady Rule Protect Defendants In Court Today?

-The Brady Rule continues to play a significant role in protecting defendants’ rights in court today.
-Since its establishment in 1963, the rule has become a crucial aspect of the U.S. criminal justice system and is widely recognized and enforced across federal and state courts.
+The Brady Rule continues to protect defendants’ rights in court.
+Since 1963, it has remained a vital part of the U.S. criminal justice system, enforced in both federal and state courts.

 Need Help?
 Call Us Now!